yue-su/React-mini-projects/README.md

 This project aims to re-write the apps with React components,  React Router and other libraries.

+### Project Setup

+1. Create a new branch.
+2. Update the projectData.js and added Route path.
+3. Use the files from ProjectTemplate to start up a new project.
+4. Add descriptions or some notes regarding the project(there is also a template for that) .
+5. Testing and Merge.

 ### App list:

 * Form Validator